Honoring the Totems: Shamanic Prayer

-Most shamanic cultures honor the directions and it has been found that around the world, similar Animal Totems have been associated with the four physical directions.
+Most shamanic cultures honor the directions and it's been found that around the world, similar Animal Totems have been associated with the four physical directions.
 In addition, each carries a certain state of existence as well as representing a certain element found in nature.

 They are as follows:

-o East: home of the Eagle.
+East: Home of the Eagle.
 This is universal across all cultures.
 The Eagle is the Gatekeeper of the Spirit, of Enlightenment, place of Fire.

-o South: home of the hound.
+South: Home of the Hound.
 It varies from region to region from the jackal to the fox or the coyote, but almost universally the south is the home of the hound.
 The Hound is the Gatekeeper of our Emotions, place of Water, the restless wanderer.

-o West: home of the Bear (in many Native American beliefs), and in other cultures the cat energy: Leopard, Tiger, or Jaguar.
+West: Home of the Bear (in many Native American beliefs), and in other cultures the Cat energy: Leopard, Tiger, or Jaguar.
 This totem is the Gatekeeper of the Physical, the place of the night, and your fears.
-This is where we are compelled to go inwards and face ourselves.
+This is where we're compelled to go inwards and face ourselves.
 The element here is Earth, the ground we stand upon.

-o North: home of the Bovine, varying between the Buffalo, Bison, Cow, or Reindeer, depending on the region.
+North: Home of the Bovine, varying between the Buffalo, Bison, Cow, or Reindeer, depending on the region.
 This totem is the Gatekeeper of the Mind, your thoughts, the place of wind and air.
 The wisdom of the ancestors also resides here.

-The honoring of these Animal Totems and the directions is necessary for shamanic prayer because it is the recognition of ourselves in nature and the universe, indicating the Oneness from which we all come.
+The honoring of these Animal Totems and the directions is necessary for shamanic prayer because it's the recognition of ourselves in nature and the universe, indicating the Oneness from which we all come.

 A Shamanic Prayer

 Prayer is a very personal thing and nobody should be told how to pray.
 Some people prefer to pray in groups, compounding the energy of all individuals.
 Others prefer to pray alone, quietly.